 The Parents’ sitting room is only for mothers and fathers, (or mothers and their support person) and the baby’s siblings.
 Visitors are not permitted to wait there.

 There is a play area within the sitting room with toys for brothers and sisters of babies on the unit.
 Because of the small space and the potential for hot drinks being accessible, children must be supervised at all times.

 Visiting hours are displayed in the unit.
 You are welcome to have someone with you – a maximum of two visitors per session may come to the unit and see your baby (one at a time with a parent present in the critical care areas and two visitors with one parent in the Low Dependency areas) in order to minimise the risk of infection to your baby.
 Please respect these precautions.
 If this causes extreme difficulties please speak to the Shift Leader.

-Visitors should not visit if they are unwell e.g. has a cold, flu, stomach upset.
-If you are unsure if you should visit, please phone and check with the nurse looking after your baby.
+Visitors should not visit if they are unwell e.g. have a cold, flu, stomach upset.
+If you are unsure if your visitor should visit, please phone and check with the nurse looking after your baby.
 They must not visit the unit wearing a uniform from another healthcare setting as this increases the infection risk to the baby.